-■ Passenger Airbag Off Indicator
+Passenger Front Airbag Off Indicator

-■ When the passenger airbag off indicator comes on
+When the passenger front airbag off indicator comes on

-The indicator comes on to alert you that the passenger's airbag has been turned off.
-This occurs if the seat is empty or when the weight sensors determine that a small child or infant is on the passenger seat.
+The indicator comes on to alert you that the front passenger's airbag has been turned off.
+This occurs when the weight sensors determine that a small child or infant is on the passenger seat.